Trump calls for Pakistan, India to do more on Afghanistan

 - Longest US war has been ongoing for 16 years

-(CNN)US President Donald Trump had tough words for Pakistan Monday, as he attempted to steer a new approach on Afghanistan.
+- Trump called on Pakistan to stop providing a safe-haven for terrorists

-"We can no longer be silent about Pakistan's safe havens for terrorist organizations," he said in a speech at Fort Myer in Arlington, Virginia.
+- US wants to win in Afghanistan, but not interested in nation building

-"We have been paying Pakistan billions and billions of dollars, at the same time, they are housing the very terrorists we are fighting ... that must change immediately."
+"We have been paying Pakistan billions and billions of dollars, at the same time, they are housing the very terrorists we are fighting ... that must change immediately," Trump added.

 He also called on Pakistan's regional rival India, to "help us more with Afghanistan, especially in the area of economic assistant and development."